 BusiFix Computers is owned and run by me, Barry Starling.

-I am very passionate about computers and believe they should do what you want them to do.
+I live and breath computers and believe that they should do what you want them to do.
 To me it does not matter if your computer is old or not state of the art.
 What matters to me is that the computer does what you want to do.
 Remember, a computer from 2005 was more than capable of running a business producing letters and spreadsheets and if that is all you need a computer to do then why not use an eight year old computer?
 I am more than happy to keep an eight year old computer running.

 My computer history